IIITLucknowSWEngg/CSITTeam007/Assignment2/Architecture.md

 ### Context Level:
 This is depicted in the diagram.
 It illustrates the Zomato Platform as the central system interacting with various external actors and systems:
 #### Primary Actors:
-Customers, Restaurant Owners, Delivery Partners, and Admins interact with the platform for different functionalities like browsing, managing menus, and delivery.
+Diners, Restaurant Owners, Delivery Partners, and Admins interact with the platform for different functionalities like browsing, managing menus, and delivery.
 #### External Systems:
 Services like Payment Gateways, CDNs, Map Services, Analytics, and Ad Networks support the platform through APIs or HTTPS.